 These seeds give rise to non-photosensitive plants which can flower either in the presence of light or without it.
 They flower automatically based on the timing of growth.
 They are good for all-year production.
 Cultivators or producers of cannabis who prefer to grow their crops indoor don’t find this very useful because they can already manipulate the flowering time of their crops by manipulating the light cycle.

 This is for producers who don’t want the plants to have seeds although there is still room for exceptions.
 It’s strongly advised to keep the male pollens out of the cultivation room except when needed.
 This could cause a reduction in the plant yield and the taste ruined.

-Generally, averting female pollination is desired by cultivators because the energy and nutrients used in fertilization is converted to the production of cannabinoids and buds which are highly valuable.
-Non fertilized plants produce more sugar, THC and produces denser and more fragrant flowers which is ideal from medicinal purposes due to its high active ingredients.
+Generally, averting female pollination is desired by cultivators because the energy and nutrients used in fertilization are converted to the production of cannabinoids and buds which are highly valuable.
+Non fertilized plants produce more sugar, THC and produce denser and more fragrant flowers which is ideal for medicinal purposes due to their high active ingredients.

 These two compounds are responsible for the observed effects of marijuana.
 There are differences between these compounds and they are explained below:

 THC represents tetrahydrocannabinol.
 It’s responsible for the psychoactive effect of marijuana.
-Tetrahydrocannabinol is known to mimic the effects of anandamide on brain memories, increase in cognitive processes and motoric.
-It also has effects on fertility, hunger, pain and depression.
+Tetrahydrocannabinol is known to mimic the effects of anandamide on brain memories, increase cognitive processes, and motor.
+It also has effects on fertility, hunger, pain, and depression.
 For therapeutic benefits, strains with high THC contents are sought after.